lil137/33012_GithubAPI/README.md

 >>However, according to data of 100 available contributors, a great amount of them only have single commit, so the contribution of the rest 8 members could be ingonred to some extent
 >>The way I manipulate them is by getting the locatin value if it's not null
 >>In this repository, only 46 people wrote their location and I combined them using countries.

+#### (2).Showdata.html
+>1.load "Save_users"
+>>Three pie charts would show up after load the "Save_users.json"
+>>>①The pie chart would show the distribution of countries in the top 100 contributors(ranked by the number of commits) who has location information
+>>>②The pie chart would show the number of loc added from different countries within top 100 contributors who has location information
+>>>③The pie chart would show the number of loc deleted from different countries within top 100 contributors who has location information

+>2.load "Save_commits"
+>>empty now

+>3.load "Save_code_frequency"
+>>empty now